 - b.
-The Dean of the Faculty must, on or before February 15th, 3 recommend to the Vice President for Academic Affairs either a further three-year contract or termination of the individual's service.
+The Dean of the Faculty must, on or before February 15th, recommend to the Vice President for Academic Affairs either a further three-year contract or termination of the individual's service.
 The Dean of the Faculty shall base this recommendation on the evidence submitted by the candidate's department and on the standards of excellence which the Dean maintains for the Faculty as a whole. - c.
-The Dean of the Faculty will report reappointment recommendations to the CAPT on or before February 15th.4 - d.
+The Dean of the Faculty will report reappointment recommendations to the CAPT on or before February $15^{\rm th}$ . - d.
 If the recommendations of the department and the Dean of the Faculty differ, the CAPT will review the candidate's file and make a third recommendation to the Vice President for Academic Affairs.
-This recommendation will be made on or before February 25th.5 - e.
+This recommendation will be made on or before February 25th. - e.
 The Vice President for Academic Affairs shall make the decision to accept or reject recommendations in all cases presented.
 The decision on the candidates shall be announced as soon as possible to the departments concerned.
-The Dean of the Faculty shall offer further threeyear contracts to successful reappointment candidates on or before March 1st. - f.
+The Dean of the Faculty shall offer further three-year contracts to successful reappointment candidates on or before March $1^{\rm st}$ . - f.
 A candidate for reappointment to whom a further three-year contract is not offered in the third year shall receive written notice of a terminal one-year appointment from the Dean of the Faculty on or before March 1st. - g.
 Reappointment consideration of faculty holding shared appointments follows the above procedures.
-If one partner in a shared appointment is not reappointed, the reappointed partner may, at his or her option, assume a full-time faculty position at the end of the other partner's terminal year.
-Should he or she choose not to do so, the position will no longer be tenure-track.
+If one partner in a shared appointment is not reappointed, the reappointed partner

-2 Specific dates determined by CAPT and published in its annual Operating Code and Calendar.
+&lt;sup>2 Specific dates determined by CAPT and published in its annual Operating Code and Calendar.

-3 See annual CAPT Operating Code and Calendar.
+&lt;sup>3 See annual CAPT Operating Code and Calendar.